yourlocalonion/additionalblocks/README.md

 wasn't many Decoration mods out there for 1.19.2 (not that i know of).

-So I set out to make a Deco mod that's packed with tons of blocks (some will functional too!), I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.
+So I set out to make a Deco mod that's packed with tons of blocks (some will be functional too!), I will continue to Add content or Patch bugs until there are more Deco mods for 1.19.2.

 # Where's the JAR?